tuxology/QRite/README.md

 *Customization* : You can choose from some presets or specify a custom size (less than 1024px) for the QR code.
 You can also choose the colors from some available presets.
-This customization can also be done once the QR code is generated using the Qrench menu on the top right in the QR code screen.
+This customization can also be done once the QR code is generated using the wrench menu on the top right in the QR code screen.

 TODOs
 -----
-* Get the size preset Card Views working
+* ~~Get the size preset Card Views working~~
 * Implement the scan and digitize feature
 * Add smartwatch support for Pebble, Android Wear, SmartQ Z